FreeCAD/FPA/handbook/process/bookkeeping/GrantsContractsVAT.md

 provide specific deliverables.
 Contracts may involve penalties for non-performance.
 Contracts may also include a "time is of the essence" that requires the parties to fulfill their obligations on time.

+## What is VAT?
+VAT (Value Added Tax), or TVA (Taxe sur la valeur ajoutée) is charged on most purchases of goods or services in the EU.
+Other jurisdictions may have different names for this tax.
+The current rate in Belgium is 21%.

+## Grants & VAT
 Normally, payments to grantees are made on receipt of a progress report and no invoice is required.
 In this case, you should use the [Memorandum of Understanding (MOU)](https://github.com/FreeCAD/FPA/blob/main/documents/templates/contract.md) template to document the award and agreement with the grantee.

-Some suppliers will want to submit invoices for their own business reasons.
-If there is an contract, then VAT applies and must be accounted for.
-Use the [Contract template](https://github.com/FreeCAD/FPA/blob/main/documents/templates/mou.md) for contracts where the supplier (a business or independent contractor) will be submitting invoices.
-If a grantee submits an invoice, then the invoice must show our VAT number (BE 0781 867 807).
-If the grantee does not have a VAT number or is not resident in Belgium, the invoice must also include the following:
-"Reverse charged VAT according to Art 21 § 2 of the Belgian VAT Code".
-This means that the FPA is responsible for handling the VAT associated with the payment.

-## Grants & VAT

 ["Grants are outside the scope of VAT as long as the funding is not conditional a service being provided in return for the funding."](https://www.sussex.ac.uk/finance/how/taxation/vat/vatincome/vatgrants)

 [A discussion about grants vs contracts and their VAT implications](https://www.gov.uk/hmrc-internal-manuals/vat-supply-and-consideration/vatsc06311)
 "When an organisation identifies a need it wishes to fulfil, and decides not to do so itself, it may either: